vinyldns/vinyldns/modules/docs/src/main/mdoc/operator/config-api.md

 3. Wildcard character `*` can be used in `zone` to allow dotted hosts for all zones matching it.
 4. Individual users who are allowed to create dotted hosts are added to the `allowed-user-list` using their username.
 5. A set of users in a group who are allowed to create dotted hosts are added to the `allowed-group-list` using group name.
+6. If the user is either in `allowed-user-list` or `allowed-group-list`, they are allowed to create a dotted host.
+It is not necessary for the user to be in both `allowed-user-list` and `allowed-group-list`.
-6. The record types which are allowed while creating a dotted host is added to the `allowed-record-type`.
+7. The record types which are allowed while creating a dotted host is added to the `allowed-record-type`.

 ```yaml
 # approved zones, individual users, users in groups and record types that are allowed for dotted hosts